Today's Bible Reading: Revelation 3

-This chapter contains the letters to the churches in Sardis, Philadelphia, and Laodicea.
-Today's reading text includes the "overcoming promises" from these three letters (which are paralleled in the other letters also).
+Today's chapter contains the letters to the churches in Sardis, Philadelphia, and Laodicea.
+The selected reading text includes the "overcoming promises" from these three letters, promises which have parallels in the other four letters of Revelation 2-3.
 As we read the promises to the one that overcomes, we must ask ourselves what these mean.
-Remember how we summarized the messages of these letters: Christ is walking among his persecuted church.
+Remember how we summarized the importance of these letters: Christ is walking alongside his persecuted church.
 Christ is controlling the ultimate outcome.
 Victory is possible.
 Even in difficult days, the power of the opponent is not insurmountable.

 Dear God, give us the courage and faith to stand firm in difficult situations.
-The dangers are as real today as they were twenty centuries ago.
-We need Jesus' presence as he walks among his churches.
-Help us know that reality, in Jesus' name, Amen.
+The dangers are as real today as they were twenty-one centuries ago.
+We need Jesus' presence as he walks alongside his church.
+Help us grasp the reality of his presence, in Jesus' name, Amen.